Guston - Thinking Pink Part 2

 “I’ll just take white, and I’ll take cadmium red medium, which is my favorite color, and mix it up and make pink.
 That mess of pink makes me want to paint”. (detail below)

-As mentioned in a previous post about the color pink, I credit my daughter for inspiring this project.
+As mentioned in '“Thinking Pink - Part 1”, I credit my daughter for inspiring this project.
 Movie connoisseur that she is, she sent a YouTube link to a clip from the 1957 film “Funny Face”.
 If you’ve haven’t watched the scene “Think Pink”, you must.
 With an outstanding performance by the inimitable Kay Thompson, it became a delightful affirmation while exploring the history of the color.
 My radar for pink was primed.
 And I now see it and love it - everywhere.

 Thank you, Leo and Philip, a.k.a.
 Messi & messy, and all the pink-obsessed artists I now follow, for bringing me around.
 And thank you Annie for the icing on the cake.
 Now, have a peek at my “Pretty in Pink” gallery.